Indramani Badoni: Political career

-In 1961, he became a village head and afterwards the head of the development block, Jakholi.
+In 1961, Indramani Badoni became a village head and afterwards the head of the development block, Jakholi.
 He was elected as an independent candidate to the Uttar Pradesh Legislative Assembly for the first time from Devprayag in 1967.

-In 1969, he was elected as an All India Congress candidate, and in 1977, he was elected as an independent candidate to the Lucknow Legislative Assembly.
-Even during the Janata Party wave of 1977, he won with such a landslide that both Congress and Janata candidates lost deposit.
+In 1969, he was elected as a candidate of the All India Congress, and in 1977, he was re-elected to the Uttar Pradesh Legislative Assembly as an Independent candidate.
+Badoni was a popular leader and managed footing during the 1977 Janata Party wave, the first time since independence that the Indian National Congress was defeated nationally.
+Badoni won by such a large margin that both the Congress and Janata candidates lost their deposits.